flokrieger/Aloha-HE/README.md

 This repository provides the source code of **Aloha-HE**, a hardware accelerator for client-side operations in homomorphic encryption.
 Aloha-HE targets the CKKS scheme and supports all operations required during encode+encrypt and decode+decrypt in hardware.
 We publish the source code for the Xilinx ZYNQ-7000 and Kintex-7 FPGA platforms.

-The according paper "[Aloha-HE: A Low-Area Hardware Accelerator for Client-Side Operations in Homomorphic Encryption](https://eprint.iacr.org/2023/1736)" with a detailed explanation of Aloha-HE is available as pre-print and has been accepted for the DATE'24 conference.
+The according paper "Aloha-HE: A Low-Area Hardware Accelerator for Client-Side Operations in Homomorphic Encryption" with a detailed explanation of Aloha-HE has been accepted for the DATE'24 conference.
+You can find the conference paper [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10546608) and the preprint [here](https://eprint.iacr.org/2023/1736).

 All content of this repo is for academic research use only.
 It does not come with any support, warranty, or responsibility.